 Home Safety Assessment

 For many seniors, living independently in the comfort and safety of their own home is their main desire as they age.
 Living at home is essential to a great quality of life.
 However, the home may have hidden hazards that place your loved one’s safety at risk.
+You may even be considering an Iowa home care or Iowa elder care service to help with this.

 What Is a Home Safety Assessment?

-A Home Safety Assessment is a comprehensive evaluation with a 146 point checklist.
+This Iowa home care service is a Home Safety Assessment is a comprehensive evaluation with a 146 point checklist.
 It’s designed to enable seniors to live independently and enjoy their accustomed quality of life without danger of hospitalization.
 As part of our initial assessment, we evaluate the home interior environment and also the outside area, looking for potential threats to a senior’s well-being.
 Then, we provide a set of recommendations to improve home safety for each point on the checklist that raises concerns.

 Elderbridge Alliance Experts evaluate and offer solutions to these primary risks: